cositools/cosi-setup/README.md

 --ignore-missing-packages
     Do not check for missing packages.

---keep-environment=[off/no, on/yes - first launch default: off]
+--keep-environment=[off/no, on/yes - default: off]
     By default all relevant environment paths (such as LD_LIBRRAY_PATH, CPATH) are reset to empty to avoid most libray conflicts.
 This flag toggles this behaviour and lets you decide to keep your environment or not.
     If you use this flag make sure the COSItools source script has not been called in the terminal you are using.

 --root=[options: empty (default), path to existing ROOT installation]
-    If empty (or the option has not been given at all), download and install the latest compatible version If a path to an existing ROOT installation is given, then use this one.
-If it is not compatible with MEGAlib, the script will stop with an error.
+    --root=            Download and install the latest compatible version --root=[path]      Use the version of ROOT found in the path.
+If it is not compatible, the script will stop with an error.

 --geant=[options: empty (default), path to existing GEANT4 installation]
-    If empty (or the option has not been given at all), download and install the latest compatible version If a path to an existing GEANT4 installation is given, then use this one.
-If it is not compatible with MEGAlib, the script will stop with an error.
+    --geant=           Download and install the latest compatible version.
+    --geant=[path]     Use the version of Geant4 found in the path.
+If it is not compatible, the script will stop with an error.

---heasoft=[options: off (default), empty, path to existing HEASoft installation]
+--heasoft=[options: empty (default), off, cfitsio, path to existing HEASoft installation]
-    If empty (or the option has not been given at all), download and install the latest compatible version If the string "off" is given, do not install HEASoft.
-This will affect some tertiary tools of MEGAlib, such as storing the data in fits files.
+    --heasoft=         Download and install the latest compatible version.
+    --heasoft=off      Do not install HEASoft.
+    --heasoft=cfitsio  Download and install the latest cfitsio version.
-    If a path to an existing HEASoft installation is given, then use this one.
-If it is not compatible with MEGAlib, the script will stop with an error.
+    --heasoft=[path]   Use the version of HEASoft found in the path.
+If it is not compatible, the script will stop with an error.

 --maxthreads=[integer >=1]
     The maximum number of threads to be used for compilation.
 Default is the number of cores in your system.

---debug=[off/no, on/yes - first launch default: off]
+--debug=[off/no (default), on/yes]
-    Debugging options for C++ programs (MEGAlib, Nuclearizer), ROOT, Geant4.
+    Debugging compiler flags for C++ programs ROOT, Geant4 & MEGAlib.

---optimization=[off/no, normal/on/yes, strong/hard (requires gcc 4.2 or higher) - first launch default: on]
+--optimization=[off/no, normal/on/yes (default), strong/hard]
-    Compilation optimization for MEGAlib ONLY (Default is normal)
+    Compilation optimization compiler flags for MEGAlib only.

+--help or -h
+    Show this help.
 ```